wx-zhu/comp456_project/README.md

 - Lanying Wang

 ## Repository Structure
-Data: Contains datasets used in the analysis.
+- Data: Contains datasets used in the analysis.
 Larger datasets are linked in the README.

-Code: Includes scripts for data cleaning, analysis, and visualization.
-Visualizations: Hosts visual representations of the findings.
-Documentation: Holds project-related documentation, including project overview, methodologies, and references.
+- FP1: Includes initial investigation of the project.

+- FP2: Includes code of main visualizations we created

 ## Reproducing the Work
 To replicate our analysis, follow these steps: